Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Strategies for Large-Scale Code-Mixed Data Generation

 \section{Strategies for Large-Scale Code-Mixed Data Generation}

-The scarcity of naturally occurring, labeled code-mixed data has motivated a wide spectrum of generation strategies, ranging from lightweight lexical heuristics to LLM-driven synthesis pipelines.
-For large-scale data creation, the most effective approaches explicitly balance three competing goals: (i) \emph{coverage} across language pairs and domains, (ii) \emph{quality} and naturalness of mixing patterns, and (iii) \emph{control} over where, how often, and why switching occurs.
-Below we summarize practical strategies that reliably scale, and indicate the scenarios where each is most useful.
+The scarcity of naturally occurring, labeled code-mixed data has motivated a wide spectrum of generation strategies.
+The most effective approaches balance three competing goals: (i) \emph{coverage} across language pairs and domains, (ii) \emph{quality} and naturalness of mixing patterns, and (iii) \emph{control} over where, how often, and why switching occurs.

 \paragraph{Alignment-guided substitution (cheap scaling baseline).} A compute-efficient baseline is \textbf{Alignment-Guided Substitution}, which uses word- or phrase-level alignments (e.g., GIZA++, FastAlign) to map spans across bilingual resources and swap selected tokens or phrases to induce switching.
 To prevent rigid phrasing or invalid boundaries common in naive swaps, practitioners enforce lightweight constraints (e.g., POS/NER restrictions, aligned-phrase swapping) to preserve meaning and fluency.
-This remains the most attractive strategy for scaling quickly to new domains with minimal compute.
-This strategy is attractive when scaling to many domains quickly with minimal compute.

 \paragraph{Generalizable zero-shot synthesis with multilingual backbones.} When a multilingual pre-trained model is available, \textbf{Generalizable Zero-Shot Synthesis} enables rapid scale-up to new language pairs without curating large code-mixed corpora per pair.
 The \textit{GLOSS} framework demonstrates that freezing the backbone and training only a lightweight parameter-efficient module (e.g., adapters) can support synthesis that transfers to unseen language pairs \citep{hsu-etal-2023-code}.
-In practice, this is a strong option for broad language coverage under tight training budgets.